mainmatter/mainmatter.com/blog/_posts/2017-03-21-on-computed-properties-vs-helpers.md

 properties should be used for everything.
-That would be a pretty ignorant statement to make. __There are original concerns of the template layer that are best implemented in helpers__ - typical examples being translating strings, formatting numbers and dates etc. We use template helpers almost exclusively for these things in our projects (besides things like the `action`, `hash` or `mut` helpers of course).
-This is usually only a small part of any application though - we will often only have a few helpers defined in pretty big and involved applications.
+That would be a pretty ignorant statement to make. __There are original concerns of the template layer that are best implemented in helpers__ - typical examples being translating strings, formatting numbers or dates etc. We use template helpers almost exclusively for this kind of functionality which is usually only a small part part of any application though - we often only have a few helpers defined even in pretty big and involved applications.

 ##### Missing a property context